wumbojb/my-notes/content/id/projects/proyek-2.md

 ---
-title: "Project Example 1"
+title: Proyek 2
 image: https://placehold.co/1080x520
-description: 'Fill in your project description here, customize it according to your needs.'
+description: Fill in your project description here, customize it according to your needs.
 date: 2025-03-31T01:19:10+07:00
 lastModified: 2025-03-31T01:19:10+07:00
 tags: